 The Windows Task Manager is conducive to dealing with many problems on your computer, and it is a great Windows program.
 However, if you are not familiar with it, you will be caught in trouble when using it.
 To help all of you know what the Windows Task Manager is and how to use it, here we provide an overview.

 The Windows Task Manager now is called Task Manager.
 It is a monitoring tool for the Windows system, so it can help you manage all the programs and apps which are running on your computer.
-Additionally, when the performance of your computer is not well, you can use Task Manager to turn off the software that takes up excessive resources on your PC to improve the running speed.
+Additionally, when your computer's performance is not good, you can use Task Manager to turn off the software that takes up excessive resources on your PC to improve the running speed.
 Although it is not your only choice, it is the best utility for general management on your computer.

-This is quite true, and the Windows Task Manager is indeed the best answer for you to close the excessive applications.
+This is quite true, and the Windows Task Manager is the best answer for closing the excessive applications.
 To show you more detailed information about this perfect program, we will get into the nitty-gritty of how to open it, let's read until the end.

-If you want to know more details about how to open the Windows Task Manager, read the article below.
+If you want more details about opening the Windows Task Manager, try the following tips:

 Let's get to the point.
 There are seven tabs of the Task Manager, now we will introduce them each to make you know their function and how they work.